-When alternating current supply is fed to the coil of the rotor, it experiences some force due to the principle of the Lorentz force equation.
+When alternating current supply is fed to the coil of the rotor, it experiences some force due to the law of the Lorentz force equation.
 Due to this force, torque will be developed in the clockwise direction that enables the rotor to rotate.

-There are different types of AC machines based on the speed they are classified as a synchronous and asynchronous motor.
+There are several varieties of AC machines based on the speed they are classified as a synchronous and asynchronous motor.
 The asynchronous motor is also known as an induction motor.
 It is a machine that runs at a constant speed I,e synchronous speed.
 But an asynchronous motor runs at a speed less than that of synchronous speed.
 The induction motor is further classified into single-phase, and three-phase induction motors.

 Working of Synchronous Motor

 The stator winding is given a three-phase power supply such that a rotating magnetic field (RMF) is developed.
 This RMFrotates in the air gap and tries to interact with the field winding.
 The field winding is given a DC supply in the synchronous machine.
 The field winding develops a stationary magnetic field.
 The rotating magnetic field and the stationary magnetic field interact with each other.
 Due to the inertia of the rotor, the rotor is unable to achieve unidirectional torque.
 So, the synchronous motor is not a self-starting machine.
 To avoid this, an initial rotation is provided.
 When an initial rotation is given, the stator and rotor poles get interlocked with each other.
 Further, the machine develops unidirectional torque that allows the rotor to rotate continuously.
-The working of the synchronous motor is shown in the figure below.

 Working of a Single-phase Induction Machine

 When a three-phase power supply is given to the stator winding of the machine, RMF will be developed.
 The RMF interacts with the short-circuited rotor conductors.
 Due to this, an emf is induced in the rotor bars according to the principle of mutual induction just like a transformer.
 But the rotor cannot develop the unidirectional torque because the main winding produces a two-directional torque.
 The flux produced by the main winding develops two fluxes which oppose each other.
 To produce a unidirectional torque, an auxiliary winding with a capacitor is arranged at a phase displacement of 90 degrees with the main winding.
 Due to this arrangement, the opposition force is canceled out and an additional force greater the existing force is developed.
-This makes possible for the rotor to develop unidirectional torque and rotor runs smoothly.
-The working of a single-phase induction machine is shown in the figure below.
+This makes possible for the rotor to develop unidirectional torque and the rotor runs smoothly.
+The working of a single-phase induction machine is displayed below.

 Working of a Three-Phase Induction Machine